Welcome to Wesley-Knox!

 A place to learn, grow, build a relationship with God and make a difference in the world

-Thank you for visiting our website!
+Thank you for visiting our website.
 If you are a Wesley-Knox member looking for information, we hope you will find it here.
 If you are a visitor, we hope you will take time to look around and learn about our church.
-If you would like more information about Wesley-Knox, please contact us, or better yet, visit us on Sunday morning!
+For additional information, please contact us, or better yet, visit us on a Sunday morning.
 You will receive a warm welcome!

 We’re at 91 Askin Street in Old South London...

 You will receive a warm welcome.